tshimokaw/PythonEDs/README.md

 Tokuro Shimokawa (OIST)

 ## Acknowledgement
 Our python ED codes are based on [TITPACK ver 2](https://ma.issp.u-tokyo.ac.jp/en/app/452).
-We also used [Dr. Ryui Kaneko's Python ED codes](https://github.com/ryuikaneko/exact_diagonalization) as references.
+We used [Dr. Ryui Kaneko's Python ED codes](https://github.com/ryuikaneko/exact_diagonalization) as references.
+We also thanks to Dr. Katsuhiro Morita for checking the reliability of our Finite-Temperature Lanczos code.